BeTha38/Implementation-of-Finite-Automata-and-Buchi-Automata-in-the-Isabelle-Proof-Assistant/README.md

-This project contains approximately 17'000 lines of Isabelle/HOL code formalizing finite automata, regular expressions, and (strictly) regular grammars, and Büchi automata and omega regular expressions.
+This project contains approximately 17'000 lines of Isabelle/HOL code formalizing finite automata, regular expressions, (strictly) regular grammars, and Büchi automata and omega regular expressions.
 It analyzes their theoretical properties and formally proves a number of classic results from automata theory.

 A central outcome of this development is the formal verification of the equivalence in expressive power between several formalisms.
 In particular, it is shown that for every NFA there exists an equivalent automaton/epxression/grammar accepting the same language: